abhiomkar/abhiomkar-astro/src/pages/blog/Why I chose Astro for my site.md

 tags: []
 ---

-I posted my [first ever blog post](https://abhinay.wordpress.com/2006/07/29/hello-world/) that I've on record is on 2006-07-29 (17 years ago!).
-I've revamped my site and my blog many many times ever since.
+I published my first-ever [blog post](https://abhinay.wordpress.com/2006/07/29/hello-world/), which dates back to July 29, 2006 (17 years ago!).
+Since then, I have continuously revamped my site and blog.

-After many years since my last site I built, I revamped my site yet again with a completely new tech stack.
-Previously it was built with Next.js.
-I thought I'll write about on why I chose to use Astro to build my site including my blog site.
+After several years, I have once again overhauled my site, this time with a completely new tech stack using Astro framework.
+Previously, it was built with Next.js.
+I thought it would be interesting to share why I chose Astro for building my site, including the blog.

-If you're following front-end technologies closely the timespan of a frameworks (including UI frameworks, meta frameworks, etc) or even a platforms such as (Wordpress, Medium, etc) are very volatile.
-That is, by years pass by your site becomes outdated.
-If you want to touch your site's codebase for adding a new feature you'll be forced to upgrade or migrate to a new version.
-If you want to switch to a new tech stack for some reason it would make it harder to port since the framework that you chose to write is very opinionated.
-This makes the migration cost very expensive.
+For those closely following front-end technologies, it's apparent that the lifespan of frameworks (including UI frameworks, meta frameworks, etc.) and platforms (like WordPress, Medium, etc.) is quite volatile.
+As years pass, your site can become outdated.
+Adding a new feature or touching the site's codebase often forces an upgrade or migration to a newer version.
+Switching to a new tech stack can be challenging, especially if the chosen framework is highly opinionated, making migration costly.

 ## Criteria

-My criteria for choosing a tech stack for my site:
+My criteria for selecting a tech stack for my site were:

-- **Portable:** Should be easily portable from one framework to other framework.
-The framework should not be too opinianted on the content should be authored.
-The content should be separated out from the framework specific APIs so that we can move the content easily to somewhere else if needed.
+- **Portable:** It should be easy to migrate from one framework to another.
+The framework shouldn't be overly opinionated about how content is authored.
+Content should be separate from framework-specific APIs, allowing for easy relocation if necessary.
-- **Fast:** The web performance should be fast (blazily fast!) for seemingly simple site like this.
+- **Fast:** Web performance should be exceptionally fast for a seemingly simple site like this.
-- **Progressive:** Framework should start simple, and allow user to scale it to add complex features in future (Including dynamic content, mutations, complex HTML forms, etc) if needed.
+- **Progressive:** The framework should start simple and support scaling to add complex features in the future (including dynamic content, mutations, complex HTML forms, etc.) as needed.
-- **Lightweight:** The framework API interface footprint itself should be very thin.
-This also addresses portable criteria as I mentioned above as the framework API itself minimal focusing on the content.
+- **Lightweight:** The framework's API interface footprint should be minimal.
+This also contributes to portability, as a minimal API focuses more on content.

-I've purposefully avoided using framework specific semantics and prioritized using web platform provided feature when possible.
-This reduces learning curve, and we don't have worry about whether a framework API is getting deprecated.
+I've purposefully avoided using framework-specific semantics, prioritizing features provided by the web platform itself.
+This approach reduces the learning curve and concerns about potential deprecation of framework APIs.

-Hoping this site be evergreen (fingers-crossed).
-You can read the source code of this site at [abhiomkar/abhiomkar-astro](https://github.com/abhiomkar/abhiomkar-astro).
+I'm hoping this site remains evergreen (fingers crossed).
+You can view the source code of this site at [abhiomkar/abhiomkar-astro](https://github.com/abhiomkar/abhiomkar-astro).